India's coal-to-gas dream takes baby steps

 "Only about a third of India's proven coal reserves is mineable, which means gasification should have been the top priority if India were serious about using coal efficiently," said Amitava Banerjee, technical adviser of Lurgi India.

-The country's first coal gasification plant is being built by private sector Jindal Steel and Power Ltd. (JNSP.NS).
-State-run Rashtriya Chemicals and Fertilizer and Gas Authority of India Ltd (GAIL.NS) are working on the second one.
+The country's first coal gasification plant is being built by private sector Jindal Steel and Power Ltd..
+State-run Rashtriya Chemicals and Fertilizer and Gas Authority of India Ltd are working on the second one.

-Jindal's plant in Orissa will use low-quality, high-ash coal, the variety that abounds in India, to produce 5.7 million standard cubic metre per day of gas.
+Jindal's plant in the eastern state of Orissa will use low-quality, high-ash coal, the variety that abounds in India, to produce 5.7 million standard cubic metre per day of gas.

 GOVERNMENT HURDLES